 Heat a little oil in a large saucepan and saute the onion, garlic, chilli and ginger until fragrant and softened.
 Add the pumpkin, sweet potato and lentils, stir for a couple of minutes then pour in the stock.
 Season well with salt and pepper.

 Bring to the boil, then reduce the heat to a simmer and cover with a lid.
 Allow to cook for 20 - 30 minutes or until the vegetables are very soft, then blend until smooth with a stick blender.
-Check your consistency at this point, and add a little water to thin out if necessary.
+Check the consistency at this point, and add a little water to thin out if necessary.

 Serve with crusty bread and your favourite herb as a garnish.
 I used oregano, but you could also use chives or fresh thyme.